 Many people will experience or witness at least one traumatic event in their life, for example, serious injury, violent interactions, natural disasters or other life-threatening situations.
 We may also be close to others who experience a traumatic event, and require our support.

-In the days and weeks following, most people involved experience strong feelings such as helplessness, shock, fear, sadness, numbness, guilt and anger.
-These experiences may also shatter previously held beliefs and core values about one’s self, how one thought one would respond in a traumatic situation.
+In the days and weeks following, most people involved experience strong feelings which can include helplessness, shock, fear, sadness, numbness, guilt and anger.
+These experiences may also change previously held beliefs and core values about one’s self.
 A survivor may feel they have lost a sense of meaning and purpose, experience feelings of abandonment, and a loss of trust in their personal security, community and environment.
-There may be painful soul searching as they try to piece together what actually happened, and whether they, or others, could have done anything differently.